107 High Street

 Information provided by Chris Girling

-The house dates back to the mid 17th century and was originally a workman’s cottage, two up two down with other similar cottages on the site.
+The house dates back to the mid 17th century (about 1625 according to Bidwells estate agents) and was originally a workman’s cottage, two up two down with other similar cottages on the site.
 When a past owner renovated 107 the others were deemed too far gone to do anything with, and cottages 109, 111, 113 were demolished.
 This explains why the house numbers are so peculiar, the neighbouring house being 115.
 The garden is a rubble site but there are some foundations visible.

 The house today has had two extensions to make it a four bedroom house.
 The renovation was done very sympathetically but few original beams remain.
 A builder has said these originals were from dismantled Armada ships, but we don’t know if this is true but there are lots of appendages and indentations on the beams so it maybe true.
 The bread oven has gone but there is an Inglenook fireplace.